 We must always keep in mind the distinction between the physical nature of a stimulus and the psychological nature of the experience.
-Sound amplitude is expressed in RMS pressure units or in decibels relative to a standard pressure (P_0 = 0.00002 N/m2).
+Sound amplitude is expressed in RMS pressure units or in decibels relative to a standard pressure ($P_0 = 0.00002 \text{ N/m}^2$).

-$$dB = 20 \log 10 \left(\frac{P}{P_0} \right)$$
+$$dB = 20 \log 10 \left(\frac{P}{P_0}\right)$$

 A psychological unit of loudness is the sone.
 By definition, 1 sone is the loudness of a 1000 Hz tone 40 dB above detection threshold.
-Assuming that the detection threshold for such a tone is 0 dB, then 1 sone is the loudness of a 1000 Hz tone with a sound pressure level of $0.002 \, \text{N/m}^2$.
-The relationship between perceived loudness and sound pressure level is nonlinear: a power function:
+Assuming that the detection threshold for such a tone is 0 dB then 1 sone is the loudness of a 1000 Hz tone with a sound pressure level of 0.002 N/m^2 .
+The relationship between loudness and sound pressure level is nonlinear.
+It is a power function.
+With the above threshold assumption where Sones is loudness, SPL is the sound pressure level in Newton per square meter, and k is a scaling constant.